RussellTrick/SocialMediaDemo/README.md

    - Encrypted, hashed, salt and peppered passwords
    - http-only cookies to guard against XSS attacks
    - When calling the Posts API I would paginate the collection so that I can render only the newest posts in the client straight away allowing for better peformance

+## Features
+ - The UserCard component reactcs to a users level.
+The components border and value in the small hexagon corresponds to a users current level:

+ - The page is fully responsive and works on the screen sizes with appropriate styling for each:

+ - The LeftNavBar routing is properly set up to align with React taking advantages of Reacts DOM manipulation